 If you consider yourself a history buff then you'll certainly enjoy unraveling the crucial chapters of the past that the dam holds within its walls.
 If not, then soothing waters crashing against endearing sandy shores home to vibrant forest cover is sure to tickle your fancy.
 Mead's proximity to Las Vegas also proves a strong selling point for many.

 - Lake Tahoe, California

-Holding the world title of the deepest, largest, and clearest alpine lake, Tahoe is sandwiched between Nevada and California and gives major oceans a run for their money.
+When it comes to paddle boarding Lake Tahoe can't be missed on our list.
+Holding the world title of the deepest, largest, and clearest alpine lake, Lake Tahoe is sandwiched between Nevada and California and gives major oceans a run for their money.
 In the US, its 1,645 feet depth means it's only second to Oregon's Crater Lake in that regard.
 It is also similarly positioned when it comes to volume as its 36 cubic miles capacity is only surpassed by the five Great Lakes of North America.

 - Maligne Lake, Canada

 The Great White North is well known for its unyielding politeness but aside from that, it's also famous for its natural beauty.
 It becomes clearly apparent just why the latter is the case when you take one glance at the stunning Maligne Lake.
 Located 27 miles south of Jasper town and nestled between snow-laden peaks and vivacious greenery, Maligne is simply breathtaking

 An adventure-riddled journey across the wildlife-imbued Jasper National Park means that there's never a dull moment on the water hence why it is perfect for SUP.
 A total shore length of about 28 miles, a mean depth of 115 feet and a surface area of 7.6 square miles make up some of the other reasons why that is the case.